mikenandi/mikenandi/README.md

-# Hi there 🙋‍♂️, I am Michael Nandi
+# Hi there, I am Michael Nandi

 ### Am a tech enthusiast and creative developer passionate about building innovative solutions that push the boundaries of what's possible.